spesmilo/electrum/README.rst

 Install the latest python 3.6 release from https://www.python.org (https://www.python.org/downloads/release/python-368/)
 (Caution: installing another release than 3.6 may cause incompatibility issues with pyscard)

-Check out the code from GitHub:
+Clone or download the code from GitHub.

 Open a PowerShell command line in the electrum folder

 In PowerShell, install the electrum dependencies::

     python -m pip install .

 You may also ned to install Python3-pyqt5::

     python -m pip install pyqt5

 Install pyscard from https://pyscard.sourceforge.io/ Pyscard is required to connect to the smartcard::

     python -m pip install pyscard

 In case of error message, you may also install pyscard from the installer:
 Download the .whl files from https://sourceforge.net/projects/pyscard/files/pyscard/pyscard%201.9.7/ and run::

     python -m pip install pyscard-1.9.7-cp36-cp36m-win_amd64.whl

 In PowerShell, run electrum on the testnet (-v allows for verbose output)::

     python .\electrum -v --testnet